VAISAKHI PARADES IN 2023

 Vancouver and Surrey Vaisakhi Festivals

-Both festivals are indeed very similar.
-They both attract over 200,000 people most years and feature close to two dozen parade entries which take most of the day to process from their respective parade starting points to their finishes.
+The two festivals are very similar and highly recommended.
+They are cultural events well worth checking out.
+The parades each attract over 200,000 people most years and feature close to two dozen parade entries which take most of the day to process from their respective parade starting points to their finishes.
 Both Vaisakhi Festivals also begin at a Sikh temple where official ceremonies take place.

-The main difference between the two events, other than the fact that the Surrey parade is reportedly larger and happens a week later, is that in Surrey, in addition to the one-day parade, a carnival with rides takes place near the temple for the week or so leading up to the parade day.
+The main difference between the two events, other than the fact that the Surrey parade is larger and happens a week later, is that in Surrey, in addition to the one-day parade, a carnival with rides takes place near the temple for the week or so leading up to the parade day.
+The carnival happens in Surrey again in 2023, from April 13th until the 23rd.

 Vancouver Vaisakhi Parade

-The Vancouver parade starts each year at 11 am at the Ross Sikh Temple and proceeds down Marine Drive, up Main Street, along 49th Avenue, south at Fraser, east along 57th Avenue and then down Ross Street back to the temple.
+The Vancouver parade starts at about 11:00 am at the Ross Sikh Temple.
+It usually proceeds up Ross Street, along 57th Avenue, up Main Street, along 49th Avenue, down Fraser Street, back along 57th Avenue and then down Ross Street back to the temple.
+Everything is over by around 4:00 pm or so most years.

 Click Vancouver Vaisakhi for photos and more information.